TATAK BY AYLA

 How do you choose the designs for me?

-For my Filipino clients, the format and patterns used for your tattoo will be based on your personal and family background.
+If you have any special elements you want represented in your tattoo, please feel free to send relevant references.
+For my Filipino clients, the format and patterns used for your tattoo will be based on your personal, family, and ethnic background.
 You will answer a short personal/family history questionnaire after you have scheduled an appointment.
-In almost all cases, I will hand-draw the majority of the design directly onto the skin prior to tattooing.
-This is the traditional method and ensures the tattoo is accurate and flows with the contours of your body.

 Am I allowed input if I choose traditional tattooing?